 The following morning, I made my way to the common area to watch the sunrise, coffee in hand.
 Stars dotted the sky, our route lit only by the train’s headlights.
 Even in the predawn calm, blue hour started to peel back the layer of darkness.
 At this point I wasn’t alone — several other passengers had emerged, sleepy-eyed, to witness this truly unique sun-up experience.
 We had another six hours to stare at this backcountry backdrop, and I planned not to blink the entire time.

-If I hadn’t known better I’d have thought I was on board the polar express.
+If I hadn’t known better I’d have thought I was on board the Polar Express.
 Think snow-laden pines guiding the tracks cradled by mountain giants, steam rising from untouched rivers, snaking along the route.
-Plan to spend ample time gazing out the window, camera at hand, as you pass through small mountain villages and, with any luck, wildlife including moose and deer.
+Plan to spend ample time gazing out the window, camera at hand, as you pass through small mountain villages and, with any luck, see some wildlife.

 Along the way, the conductor, attendants, servers, and bartenders are happy to share notable points of interest.
 Watch out for Pyramid Falls, a 300-foot beast that cascades into, you guessed it, a pyramid.
 In the winter, the fall is frozen, adding to the absurd beauty.